 - Sunken, dry eyes

 - Skin that is wrinkled and has lost elasticity

 Seek out medical help as soon as possible if you suspect dehydration in a senior loved one, to prevent serious health complications which can develop rapidly.

 In the event a senior loved one resists drinking adequate water, try flavoring the water or offering juice, if it is an appropriate part of the senior’s dietary plan.
 For those with conditions such as diabetes or obesity, the sugar content in juice can be dangerous.
 Sometimes, altering the temperature of the beverage will make it more appealing as well, such as heating up a cup of water with a little lemon to sip on each morning, and then offering cold water over crushed ice during the afternoon.

 One of the keys is to have fluids available ongoing throughout the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-To help ensure the seniors you love are remaining hydrated and healthy, partner with Anthem Home Care for specialized Corpus Christi senior services and home care throughout the surrounding communities.
+To help ensure the seniors you love are remaining hydrated and healthy, partner with Anthem Home Care for specialized home care in Portland and throughout the surrounding communities.
 Our caregivers are readily available to help monitor fluid intake, prepare healthy meals, encourage older adults to stay physically active, and more for optimal health.
-Email or call us at 361-643-2323 for a complimentary in-home assessment and to learn more about our Corpus Christi senior services and home care in nearby areas!
+Email or call us at 361-643-2323 for a complimentary in-home assessment and to learn more about our home care in Portland and nearby areas!
 Visit our Service Area page for a full list of the communities we serve.